If you prefer this specific medication, let your provider know the medication name and strength in the preference section of the health assessment.

 - How Do I Get a Prescription for Aimovig through Nurx?

 It is possible to get a prescription for Aimovig through Nurx.
 Get started by filling out your medical history and taking our healthcare assessment.
 You will be prompted to answer a few simple questions about your health and symptoms, which our medical team will review.
-If you qualify for Aimovig, our medical staff will approve your prescription and send it to your local pharmacy.
+If you qualify for Aimovig, our medical staff will approve your prescription.

 - Can I Buy This Drug Online Through Nurx?

-Yes, we at Nurx prescribe Aimovig for pickup at your local pharmacy to help patients with their migraine treatment.
-We also ship generic migraine medications to the states we are available in.
+Yes, we at Nurx prescribe Aimovig to help patients with their migraine treatment.
 Check to see if this is available for you.

 - How Long Would it Take to Deliver This Drug if I Bought it Online?

 When you buy Aimovig from Nurx, your order is sent to a member of our medical team for review.
-Once it is approved, we will send the prescription to your local pharmacy to be filled.
+Once it is approved, we will send the prescription to you.

 - Is There a Generic Version of Aimovig?